Please note that Tapas no longer supports Internet Explorer.

 “Well, let me tell you a story.”

-There once was a zen master who was praised by his neighbors as a person living a pure life.
 In his neighborhood was a beautiful girl living with her parents.
 One day, without any warning, they discovered that she was with child.
 This made her parents furious.
-She would not say who the man was, but after much shouting and tears, finally said a name, Hakuin, the zen master.
-In great anger the parents went to the master.
+She would not say who the man was, but after much shouting and tears, finally said a name.
+Hakuin, the zen master.

 “Is that so?”
 Was all that he would say.

 A year later the young mother could not tolerate it any longer.
 She told her parents the truth, that the real father of the child was a young man working in the fish market.
 The mother and father of the girl at once went to Hakuin to ask his forgiveness, to apologize at length and to get the child back again.
 Hakuin was willing.
-In yielding the child all he said was:

-“Hmm”, the monk hummed.
+“Hmm,” the monk hummed.
 “Is that so?”

-I woke up laying in bed, did I pass out?
+I woke up laying in bed.
+Did I pass out?
 Where’s Eric?
 I looked around and saw that it was the inn we had rented.
 My mom was sleeping on a chair by the bedside.
 This situation felt very familiar.
 Once again, I had made my mom sleep in that uncomfortable position.
 Sorry.

 She opened her eyes as I fumbled around on the bed.